m-d-johnson/golang-wdtk-linkgenerator/README.md

 - data/foi-emails.json: Maps FOI email addresses to WDTK organisations by their 'URL Names'.
 Manually curated and required to regenerate the `generated-dataset.json` file.
+- data/manual.json: Manually curated file containing additional information to augment what we can get from WDTK.
 - data/police.json: Data from WikiData on UK Police Forces in JSON format.
 - data/wdtk-police.csv: Mapping of full names of police forces to the `URL Name` (Unmaintained).
 - data/wikidata-police-forces.json: Simple JSON mapping WikiData IDs to WDTK `URL Name`s (Unmaintained).